top of page

 In considering a practice, there should be:

-1. A PURPOSE - What you're trying to accomplish.
-Such as, what are the different skills you want to impart during this practice (or this week or this season)?
+1. PURPOSE - What you're trying to accomplish.
+Such as, which skills do you want to emphasize at practice this week/season?

-2. A PLAN - The approach to accomplishing the purpose.
+2. A PLAN - The approach for accomplishing the purpose.
 Such as, what drills will be used during the practice?

-3. THE DETAILS - Which staff members will lead which drill?
+3. DETAILS - Which staff members will lead which drill?
 How can player inactivity be minimized?
 What space and what equipment are required for each drill station?
-How much time should be devoted to the drills.
+How much time should be devoted to the drills?

 Air Quality guidance for coaches when AQI is high: